 Finally, Postholer has an online databook as well.

 The Hiking Life: Excellent planning page on an excellent site.
 I lost quite a bit of time just reading over Cam Honan’s website about his many travels! http://www.thehikinglife.com/2010/10/pacific-crest-trail-caorwa-usa-2007/

 How to Hike The Pacific Crest Trail Video by Lynn Wheldon

 A bit dry at times, but has some good info on such topics as re-supply, crossing passes, desert travel, etc. All the people on the video are PCT thru-hikers.
 Has been updated.
 Can be purchased from the PCTA website. www.lwgear.com

 The Pacific Crest Trail: A Hiker’s Companion by Karen Berger and Dan Smith

 through.
-Also makes a good present to give someone who may be curious about what a thru-hike of the PCT involves.
-Can also be purchased from the PCTA web site.
+It also makes a good present to give someone who may be curious about what a thru-hike of the PCT involves.
+It can also be purchased from the PCTA web site.